Fritzer-Lee/zapp/README.md

 # zapp

-I'm king of the univserse!
+I'm king of the universe!